-Existing regulations provide that a net operating loss carryover or capital loss carryover are used to compute the adjusted gross income on the return of a beneficiary, Treas.
+The prior regulation provided that a net operating loss carryover or capital loss carryover are used to compute the adjusted gross income on the return of a beneficiary, Treas.
 Reg. §1.642(h)-1.
 In contrast, the excess of deductions over income for the last taxable year are not "above-the-line" deductions (for determining adjusted taxable income) of the beneficiary, Treas.
-Reg. §1.642(h)-2(a) and effectively are treated as a single miscellaneous itemized deduction of the beneficiary, subject to disallowance under §67(g).
-The existing regulation was written before the concept of miscellaneous itemized deductions even existed in the Code, and the IRS acknowledged that the regulations needs to be updated.
+Reg. §1.642(h)-2(a), and effectively are treated as a single miscellaneous itemized deduction of the beneficiary, subject to disallowance under §67(g).
+The prior regulation was written before the concept of miscellaneous itemized deductions even existed in the Code, and the IRS acknowledged that the regulation needed to be updated.